promi4s/ocelescope/docs/evaluation/plugin.md

 Their input parameters automatically generate a corresponding form in the Ocelescope frontend.

 A plugin method can have any number of parameters of type `OCEL` or `Resource`.
-In addition it can include one plugin input parameter, which is defined by creating a custom class that inherits form the `PluginInput` base class provided by the `ocelescope` package.
+In addition it can include one plugin input parameter, which is defined by creating a custom class that inherits from the `PluginInput` base class provided by the `ocelescope` package.

 You can also define special *OCEL-dependent fields* within the same class.
 These fields are linked to a specific `OCEL` parameter of your plugin method through the `ocel_id` reference in the `OCEL_FIELD` helper.